vstconsulting/polemarch/doc/gui.rst

 As you can see at the gif-image above when task has stopped running it become possible to clear ansible stdout.

-Of course you can run any Ansible modules and any of playbooks in your project.
+Also you can run any Ansible modules and any of playbooks in your project.

 Polemarch will scan project dir root for any .yml file and provide possibility to run them.
 So place available playbook targets at root of your Git repository